happy family of three

 • Out-of-pocket maximums

-Plan tiers and categories – the “metals” like Bronze, Silver, Gold, and Platinum — have a direct impact on your monthly premiums and deductibles.
+Plan tiers and categories – the “metals” like Bronze, Silver, Gold, and Platinum — directly impact your monthly premiums and deductibles.

 The lower the premium rate, the higher the deductible.
 This is not ideal if you or your family frequently seek medical care.
-And the lower the deductible, the higher the premium rate.
 Therefore, people who rarely use their benefits or seek medical care should avoid these plans.

-Also keep in mind factors like deductibles, coinsurance, and copays.
-Remember that these count towards your out-of-pocket maximum which renews at the beginning of the new year.
+Also, consider factors like deductibles, coinsurance, and copays.
+These count towards your out-of-pocket maximum, which renews at the beginning of the new year.

 Some insurance plans may also fully cover costs after you maximize your deductibles.
-Like out-of-pocket expenses, deductibles also renew at the beginning of the new year with your policy.
+For example, deductibles can also be renewed at the beginning of the new year with your policy for out-of-pocket expenses.

-Additionally, some restrictions come with certain plans, like HMOs, so not all plans are designed equally.
-This can restrict facilities and doctors that you receive care from and can impact your in-network and out-of-network expenses based on their policies.
+Additionally, some restrictions come with specific plans, like HMOs, so not all plans are designed equally.
+This can restrict facilities and doctors you receive care from and impact your in-network and out-of-network expenses based on their policies.

-Consider the facilities and doctors that you prefer to receive medical care from.
-You may want to consider plans that either cover those visits as in-network or have forgiving policies on out-of-network services.
+Consider the facilities and doctors from which you prefer to receive medical care.
+You may want to consider plans that cover those visits as in-network or have forgiving policies on out-of-network services.

 Lastly, make sure that any prescription medicine you have will be covered by your new plan.
 Otherwise, you could be stuck with a heavy bill every time you fill or refill a prescription.

-Speaking with a licensed agent will help you get a full scope of your eligibility and the plans you qualify for.
-This significantly reduces the overwhelm that often comes with finding a comprehensive healthcare plan.
+Speaking with a licensed agent will help you understand your eligibility and the plans you qualify for.
+This will significantly reduce the overwhelm that often comes with finding a comprehensive healthcare plan.

 Learn More with Health Plans of North Carolina

-Feeling swamped, overwhelmed, and confused is challenging when you find yourself facing multiple care options for you and your family.
+Feeling swamped, overwhelmed, and confused can be challenging when you have multiple care options for yourself and your family.

-The only way to boost your confidence back up and ease your concerns is to compare the best plans available.
+Comparing the best plans available is the only way to boost your confidence and ease your concerns.
 You can effectively and easily achieve this with the help of a licensed expert.

 Ready to get started?